donkirkby/live-py-plugin/docs/starting_pycharm.md

 `'Hello, World!'` Remember, though, that I want to let your brain focus on writing code instead of stepping through it.

-I open the live coding display on the right, and it shows me what's in the variable after each change.
+From PyCharm's Run menu, I choose Start Live Coding, and it opens the live coding display like the one on the right (below).
+The display shows me what's in the variable after each change.

     # Original source code                   | # Displays variables and loops
     s = 'Hello'                              | s = 'Hello'